 Minimum of 2 credits of BINF 7193 Biosciences and Bioinformatics Seminar.

-Minimum of 4 credits of Bioinformatics Masterâ€™s Capstone Project or Thesis.
+Minimum of 4 credits of Bioinformatics Masterâ€™s Capstone Project (BINF 7456) or Thesis (BINF 7455).